-Your click-through rate is, quite simply (in the context of email), a measure of how many people click on your links in a given mailing, expressed as a percentage.
+Your click-through rate is, quite simply, a measure of how many people click on your links in a given mailing, expressed as a percentage.
 It is the number of people who click a link in your email divided by the number of total emails you sent.
 So if you send 100 pieces of email, and 10 people click on a link in the email, then your click-through rate (“CTR”) is 10%.
 (And, clicking the ‘unsubscribe’ link doesn’t count.)

-So, if you don’t have a sense of your click-through rate, well, you should.
+So, in fact, it turns out that CTR is a good predictor of the future of your deliverability, and if you don’t have a sense of your click-through rate, well, you should.
 It’s one way to have your finger on the pulse of the success of your email campaigns.